emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## AEAD Instances

 We define six AEADs, in the format of {{RFC5116}}, that use AES-GCM-SST.
 They differ only in key length (K_LEN) and tag length.
-The tag lengths 32, 64, and 80 have been chosen to align with {{I-D.ietf-sframe-enc}}.
+The tag lengths 32, 64, and 80 have been chosen to align with secure media frames {{I-D.ietf-sframe-enc}}.
 The key length and tag length are related to different security properties, and an application encrypting audio packets with small tags might require 256-bit confidentiality.

 | Numeric ID | Name | K_LEN (bytes) | tag_length (bits) |
 | TBD1 | AEAD_AES_128_GCM_SST_4 | 16 | 32 |